-Provider: RHA Health Services (Buncombe and Madison), rhahealthservices.org, 1-800-848-0180, and Family Solutions (Alamance), famsolutions.org, 336-899-8800
+Provider: RHA Health Services (Buncombe, Madison, Mitchell, and Yancey counties), rhahealthservices.org, 1-800-848-0180, and Family Solutions (Alamance County), famsolutions.org, 336-899-8800

 Additional information: This service is governed by the Child First EPSDT Service Definition.
-Referrals can be made by downloading and submitting the referral form to childandfamilyreferrals@rhanet.org.
+Referrals to RHA can be made by downloading and submitting the referral form to childandfamilyreferrals@rhanet.org.
+Referrals to Family Solutions can be made by submitting this referral form.